What are “happy hormones”? Specifically, why do some hormones make us happy, and how do we get more of these?

 Endorphins mask pain, which is useful temporarily.
 However, if pain were masked all the time, we would end up seriously injuring ourselves by pushing our bodies too hard.

-Too much dopamine not only causes addiction, but would also make us strive towards every goal with no ability to prioritise meaningfully or manage our time.
+Too much dopamine would make us strive towards every goal with no ability to prioritise meaningfully.
+It also causes addiction.

 Happy hormones and happiness

-Let’s be grateful for these happy hormones while they course through us, while understanding and accepting that they cannot be our permanent state.
+Appreciate these happy hormones when they occur.
+But understand and accept that they cannot be our permanent state.